Neville D'Souza: Post-playing career

 As a player, D'Souza retired in 1963 and began his coaching career.
 He later became a member of the selection panel of All India Football Federation (AIFF).

 Personal life

 D'Souza was born in Assagao, Goa, on 3 August 1932.
 He moved to Bombay (now known as Mumbai) to complete studies.
 He married Lyra and they had a son named Nigel and two daughters, Liesel and Fleurel.
 Neville's brother Derek D'Souza was also a footballer, who represented India internationally and later managed NFL club Mahindra United.

+Death

 D'Souza died of a brain haemorrhage on 16 March 1980, in Bombay.

 Legacy

 Whenever I think about Indian football, his name comes to my mind.
 After we won, I remember the Australians calling our victory a "fluke" and demanding a rematch at Sydney after the Games ended.
 They were so stunned at the Olympic loss despite the home advantage that they were adamant about playing us again.
 We won the re-match with Neville scoring twice.
 Television was not around when Neville was playing for India at the Olympics and nor was video recordings possible, so people have no way of knowing how good he was in the goalmouth.